eng-hossam1020/Nike/README.md

 <b>🔹 Operational Profit by Year and Month:</b>
 Tracked profit over time to monitor financial growth trends.

+## Data Processing and Calculations
+<b>This Power BI dashboard leverages several key tools and technologies to perform data transformations and calculations:</b>

+#### Power Query
+Used for data importation and transformation, Power Query enables the cleaning, shaping, and loading of data sources into the Power BI environment.
+This process ensures that the data is in the correct format for analysis.

+#### DAX (Data Analysis Expressions)
+DAX is utilized for creating custom calculations and measures within the dashboard.
+It allows for advanced data modeling and enables the creation of dynamic calculations that respond to user interactions and filter selections.

+#### Data Modeling
+The relationships between different data tables are established to create a comprehensive data model.
+This ensures accurate insights and visualizations throughout the dashboard.

 #### 📌 Final Takeaway

 Nike demonstrates strong customer satisfaction and consistent sales performance.